 There are tours that will take you to 4 other islands around Koh Lanta.
 There are Phra Nang Cave, Tup Island, Chicken Island, and Poda Island.
 It takes the full day.

-You can do some snorkeling, go swimming in crystal clear waters, feed fish and get some sun.
-The highlight is the emerald cave which involves a 100m swim through the pitch-black 80m long passageway.
+You can do some snorkeling, go swimming in crystal clear waters, feed fish, and get some sun.
+The highlight is the emerald cave which involves a 100-meter swim through the pitch-black 80-meter long passageway.

 Once you make it through, you’re greeted by a secret lagoon and towering limestone cliffs.
 The guide will be there to guide you.